mlpack/ensmallen/doc/callbacks.md

-Callbacks in mlpack are methods that are called at various states during the optimization process, which can be used to implement and control behaviors such
+Callbacks in ensmallen are methods that are called at various states during the optimization process, which can be used to implement and control behaviors such
 as: